 Don’t make that mistake.
 If you don’t like camping at home, nothing’s going to change just because you’re sitting on the shores of a beautiful lake in Europe.

 Remember, travelling is exhausting so emotions can be more extreme than usual.
 I don’t know anyone that is at their best when they are tired.
-Factor in that you will be in a foreign environment, and stress levels can go through the roof.
+Factor in a foreign environment and stress levels can go through the roof.